Legs Weaver

 At the Rogers academy Rebecca shows a remarkable talent for weapons and military apparatus, however she is weak in the other subjects.
 She is helped in those by her roommate, Sybyl Danning.
 Eventually she will marry Oliver Lawrence, the founder of the academy.
 Her life turns upside down when she is wrongly convicted of her husband's murder.

 In jail, Rebecca changes.
 Sexual abuse and a tough environment shape her into a harder person.
 It is in jail that Rebecca takes the nickname Legs.
 She leaves jail thanks to Edwards Reiser, an entrepreneur founder of the Alfa Agency.
 Reiser was on the lookout for special agent material and manages to get Legs out of jail on condition of joining his agency.

 At Alfa, Legs will always be temperamental and difficult to deal with, but fair.
 However, as the story runs we learn that Legs has more depth.
 She quickly becomes Nathan Never's best friend within the agency.

 Her life changes when she meets May Frayn.
-Initially a thief with her two sisters she then joins the Alfa agency.
+Initially a thief with her two sisters, she then joins the Alfa agency.

 Legs is lesbian.
 She shares a flat with May for a while, during most of that time they are lovers.
 However, May cannot reconcile her love of men with her love for Legs.
 A new woman takes her place in Legs' life: Janet Blaise.
 Janet closely resembles the character of Lara Croft from Tomb Raider.
-Despite her deep friendship with Nathan Never, Legs was never involved romantically with him; the only intimacy they share is a French kiss in Nathan Never episode 100.
+Despite her deep friendship with Nathan Never, Legs was never involved romantically with him; the only intimacy they share is a French kiss in Nathan Never #100.